Updated: Aug 4

 My father’s health was deteriorating.
 He was crippled by Type 2 diabetes.
 He walked with a cane.
 Two toes on one of his feet had been amputated.
 He was partially deaf and lost sight in one eye.
 His kidneys had failed.
 My mother drove him 15 miles through L.A.’s congested freeways to the hospital for dialysis twice a week.
 She was struggling financially and emotionally.

 Though debilitated physically, my father remained strong spiritually.
 He was hobbled by his disease, but still active in the church where he served as minister.
-Then he got sicker and we ministered unto him.
+Then he got sicker, and we ended up ministering unto him.

 I was young.
+I had just returned home from a 2 year teaching assignment in Japan.
 I wanted to stay the course I had charted for myself.
-I wanted to teach abroad, travel and explore the world.
+I wanted to live abroad, travel and explore the world.

 His eyes were open, but he did not respond.
 I rushed to the kitchen and poured sugar into a glass of orange juice.
 I sat him up, tilted his head back, and put the cup to his lips, slowly pouring the juice into his mouth.
 Rivulets of juice streamed down the corners of his lips and down his chin.
 He was unresponsive.
 His eyes were glazed.
 I called 911.
 When the paramedics arrived, they gave him a glucose injection.
 Slowly, he regained consciousness.

 “His sugar was low,” one of the paramedics said.
-“He could’ve slipped into a coma.
+“He would’ve slipped into a coma.
 It's a good thing you were here.”
 They rushed him to the emergency room.

 I had to make a decision.
 I had to choose between my dreams and my duty.
 Do I follow my bliss and travel or remain home indefinitely to assist my mother in caring for my father?
 My dad wanted what all loving fathers want for their children- my happiness; he encouraged me to travel.

-I called the recruiter in South Korea to decline the offer.
+I called the recruiter in South Korea to decline the job I was offered.
 Duty trumped happiness.
 My father was my strength, now he needed mine.
 Yet I resented that we had to bear a burden that could have been avoided had my father made better choices.

 According to Harvard’s School of Public Health, the leading causes of death in America- heart disease, stroke, diabetes, cirrhosis, and high blood pressure- are largely preventable and could be avoided with the right diet, exercise and lifestyle.
 Complications related to poor health from osteoarthritis to respiratory impairment to the cognitive decline that accompanies old age have also been linked to lifestyle choices and diet.